phyletica/lab-protocols/extraction-spri.md

 11. Add 1 mL of 70% ETOH.
 12. Let sit for 1 minute.
 13. Remove and dispose of ethanol without disturbing the beads on the magnet.
-14. Briefly centrifuge sample to collect residual ethanol.
+14. Briefly centrifuge sample at low speed to collect residual ethanol and return to magnet.
+Beads should remain in place on side of tube.
 15. Remove and dispose of remaining ethanol without disturbing the beads on the magnet.
 16. Add 100 &micro;L of TLE buffer and flick tube to mix beads into solution until they are no longer sticking to side of tube.
 17. Briefly centrifuge to collect solution in bottom of tube.